vdurmont/emoji-java/README.md

 *The missing emoji library for java.*

-Based on the data provided by [github/gemoji project](https://github.com/github/gemoji), **emoji-java** is a lightweight java library that helps you use Emojis in your java applications.
+**emoji-java** is a lightweight java library that helps you use Emojis in your java applications.

 ## How to get it?